 Points likelihood: 58% Last points: 2018 Last DNF: 2015

-Last season was the first time since 2015 that the driver starting from eighth failed to pick up points at the Australian Grand Prix.
+The last race here in 2019 was the first time since 2015 that the driver starting from eighth failed to pick up points at the Australian Grand Prix.
 The driver starting eighth has finished on the podium only once.
 That driver was Ralf Schumacher, who finished third in 1999.

 Points likelihood: 58% Last points: 2019 Last DNF: 2015